Aung San Suu Kyi's NLD party wins dozens of early seats; hundreds more results to come

 He added that the likelihood of foul play would be strongest in remote rural areas.

-Hundreds of thousands of people in Myanmar are disenfranchised, including Rohingya Muslims in the west of the country, who are denied citizenship, and residents of conflict zones where the election commission canceled voting.
+Nonetheless, hundreds of thousands of people in Myanmar are disenfranchised, including Rohingya Muslims in the west of the country, who are denied citizenship, and residents of conflict zones where the election commission canceled voting.

 Suu Kyi barred from presidency

-After the outcome of the parliamentary vote is decided, lawmakers will begin the complex process of choosing a president.
+After the outcome of the parliamentary vote is decided, lawmakers will begin the complex process of choosing a President.